Kanji for Power, Strength, or Force: 力 (Chikara)

 Moreover, the other meanings of the Kanji of Chikara are all related to power: force, strength, might, vigor, energy, capability, ability, proficiency, etc.

-The Kanji 力 is constructed with 2 strokes.
-This Kanji is a part of the JLPT N4 syllabus (please check the list of JLPT N4 kanji).
-In Japanese schools, this Kanji is taught in grade 1.
+The power Kanji 力 is constructed with 2 strokes.
+It is part of the JLPT N4 syllabus (please check the list of JLPT N4 kanji) and is taught in grade 1 in Japanese schools.

 Origin of the Shape 力